w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 :::

-The protocol aims to carry a parachain's block from authoring to inclusion through a process that can be carried out repeatedly and in parallel for each parachain connected to the relay chain.
+The protocol aims to carry a parachain's block from authoring to inclusion through a process that can be carried out repeatedly and in parallel for each parachain connected to the Relay Chain.

 ## Main Actors